bwmaples/HookJITCompileMethod/README.md

 # HookJITCompileMethod
 Developed with Visual Studio 2019

-An attempt at using easyhook hook JIT
+An attempt at using easyhook to hook JIT

 Modified the FileMon example of easyhook